mitranim/mox/drafts/motives.md

   * APE: "actually portable executable".
 This format allows the same file to execute on every major OS, as well as being bootable.
   * Cosmopolitan Libc allows C programs to run on every major OS, abstracting away syscall differences.
 We could do something similar.
 This involves bundling all syscall implementations in the executable, and detecting at runtime what to use.
 * Support compilation to multiple targets (platforms, architectures) in a single run of the compiler (parse / analyze / optimize just once, proceed to emit code).
+* Ship with a REPL, _and_ an option to run a given program, preferably in watch mode, with a REPL _into the running program_.
+Useful for debugging, exploring program state.
+It should also be possible to modify the program on the fly by redefining things.

 See `./lang.mox` for more.